gabrieljsilva/austromiautas/README.md

 ```

 ## Typeorm
 [Typeorm](https://typeorm.io/) is an ORM focused on typescript, it works very well to manage connections to the database, generate migrations, entities and subscribers.
 The settings for Typeorm can be found in the "ormconfig.js" file located at the root of the project.
-For the other files (migrations, entities, subscribers and seeders) are located in the following directory: "src / shared / database".
+For the other files (migrations, entities, subscribers and seeders) are located in the following directory: "src/shared/database".
 You can change this directory in the ormconfig.js file.

 ## Migrations
 Migrations is a very useful feature in software development, it ensures that the database is always up to date, even when there are several developers in the project, in addition to maintaining a "timeline" of the changes made during the development and maintenance of the project. .
 Migrations are declarations in typescript code to make changes to the database, so we can execute these changes all at once using the [Typeorm command line utility](https://typeorm.io/#/using-cli).